OpenZeppelin/cairo-contracts/docs/Utilities.md

 ### `ZERO_ADDRESS`

 When a user calls a contract directly, the sender of the transaction is `0`.
-Copious tests go toward checking that users cannot send transactions as address `0`.
+Copious tests go toward checking that users cannot send transactions to/from address `0`.
 Using the `ZERO_ADDRESS` constant enhances the readability of tests.

 ### `TRUE`